 I mean there’s so much to have to think about now which was previously not a problem at all, such as how you’d perhaps be walking right into a cliché trap if you went online and Googled something like “gift ideas for xyz!”
 What you’d ideally get are results which are probably not even all that pure in their intentions, optimized for the search engines so that the creator of the subsequent content published can make themselves a bit of money.
 Searching for something more specific like “t-shirt printing brisbane” for a personalized gift would be a better option!

-It’s not always like this, but in most cases, the highest-ranking results would be rather hastily put-together lists of gift ideas you should rather avoid, given the fact that they become clichéd by mere virtue of having been featured so prominently in the search engine results.
+However, it not always like this, but in most cases, the highest-ranking results would be rather hastily put-together lists of gift ideas you should rather avoid, given the fact that they become clichéd by mere virtue of having been featured so prominently in the search engine results.
 Yes, something like a personalized mug might have made for a somewhat original gift idea for a colleague’s birthday for example, but because this idea is featured so commonly on those “best birthday gift ideas” lists you find online, pretty much all the originality is taken out of it.

 It’s not original if EVERYBODY is doing it…